-Linkage between farmers and suppliers: informal and oral contract.
-Suppliers provided necessary inputs to farmers, according to a predetermined time, for three main types of inputs: breed (chickens 0-1 days), mixed feed and veterinary drugs
+Regulation between farmers and suppliers based on informal and oral negotiation.
+Transaction methods: Suppliers provided necessary inputs to farmers, according to their negotiation in a predetermined time, for three main types of inputs: breed (chickens 0-1 days), mixed feed and veterinary drugs.
+Farmers make payment by the time of supply